 The union rules and state by state laws for background players are generally the same as for all other performers.
 In other words, if a studio teacher is required for the principals, it is required for the background actors as well.
 Please explore our site for information about these issues.

-What might vary is the quality of the issue.
+What might vary is the quality.
 For instance, lunch breaks are mandated for all workers.
 Principals may get a catered lunch, while the extras get a brown bag.
 Principal children generally get trailers, while extras are held in a tent (if you are lucky).
 Wise parents prepare for this stuff and insulate their children against it.
 Bring snacks, bring school work, bring beach chairs.
 Know the laws and regulations that apply to your particular job.

 “Training” and package deals offered by less than scrupulous companies.
-The usual pitch involves a company offering to “get you into show business” “make you a star” “work on shows LIKE Zack and Cody, etc.” They tout their connections within the industry.
-They ask for $500 to $2000 to “get you started”.
+The usual pitch involves a company offering to “get you into show business” “make you a star” “work on shows LIKE (insert hot Disney show here).”
+They tout their connections within the industry.
+They ask for $2000 to $5000 to “get you started”.
 You assume they will be setting you up with legitimate auditions for principal jobs.
-They aren't...they are connected to a background company and that is the only work they can offer you.
+They aren’t…they are connected to a background company and that is the only work they can offer you.
 RUN!

-Companies that advertise in the Pennysaver, on Craigslist and other non-industry publications.
+Companies that advertise on social media, Craigslist and other non-industry publications.
 They are usually looking for a hefty registration fee, after which you will never get called.

 Online companies that list all the projects their “clients” have been involved in.
 If only you register and put your picture and resume up on their website.
 They don’t tell you, but most times this is extra work.